Overall ranking: Came 65th out of 126 in the Complete University Guide for 2016.

 Easy to get into?
 Increasingly competitive.
 Courses ask for between 240 and 360 UCAS tariff points, but entry requirements vary depending on the subject.
-Five applications per place.
-Well-regarded courses in tourism, sports science, media production, the environment, intellectual property and forensic science.
+Five applications per place, on average.
+Well-regarded courses in tourism, sports science, media production, the environment and forensic science.

 Vital statistics: More than 18,000 students across all courses enrolled at Bournemouth University and their partner colleges.
 Over 900 EU, 1,770 non-EU and over 16,000 UK home students.
 Specialises in finding gaps in the higher education market and filling them with professionally-oriented courses.
-The university has niche courses in forensic archaeology and food marketing.
-It claims to have launched the first undergraduate programmes in financial services, taxation and revenue law, heritage conservation, marine archaeology and public relations.
+The university claims to have launched the first undergraduate programmes in financial services, taxation and revenue law, heritage conservation, marine archaeology and public relations.

 Teaching: 121st out of 126 for student satisfaction with teaching in the Complete University Guide.

 Graduate prospects: 73rd out of 126 with 65.9 per cent finding graduate level employment after completing their degrees.

 Cheap to live there?
-Private accommodation averages £75 to £85 per week, exclusive of bills.
+Private accommodation averages around £100, including bills.